 Dental implants are in a class of their own and benefit your oral health in ways that dental bridges and dentures simply cannot.
 According to the American Dental Association (ADA), more than 5 million dental implants are placed each year, and it is easy to see why when you consider the many great benefits of dental implants in Buckhead.
 Although traditional solutions can replicate the look of a full, complete smile, only dental implants can truly mimic the natural tooth structure from the root to the crown.
 If you are considering these permanent prosthetics to restore your smile, check out the additional advantages you’ll receive by choosing the gold standard for tooth replacement.

 Whether or not you can get dental implants depends largely on the strength and health of your jaw.
 There needs to be enough bone density to support the implant posts.
 Unfortunately, in many cases lost teeth will cause your jawbone to deteriorate; luckily, even if this happens, you might still be able to get implants if you get a bone graft.
+This treatment is designed to expand the volume of the jaw’s bone tissue, making it a viable for single or multiple dental implant posts.

 Your overall oral health needs to be considered as well.
 For example, gum disease can eventually affect the jaw and therefore needs to be treated before the implant procedure can move forward.
 Diabetes will need to be controlled as well to ensure that you’ll heal properly after the surgery.
+Our team is happy to discuss your existing conditions and any other health concerns you may have at your consultation.

 If you’re missing a single tooth, Dr. Pate can restore it with just one implant that’s attached to a dental crown with an adaptor called an abutment.
 The crown will be matched in shape, size, and color to your existing teeth and will be made of a strong, durable material such as porcelain.
 With the proper maintenance (regular brushing, flossing, and dental visits), your new tooth can last for decades.
+Since the implant post will be doing all of the heavy lifting, there’s no need to remove any natural enamel just to have an implant placed.

 If you have a row of consecutive missing teeth, 1-2 implants can be used on either side of the gap to support a prosthetic tooth in the middle, forming an implant bridge.
 Compared to traditional bridges, implant bridges have a stronger hold and provide better chewing power.
 They’re also easier to clean and can be expected to last much longer.